 The good will of the Veterans of Foreign Wars reaches far beyond the realm of veterans helping veterans.
 In fact, direct involvement with America’s youth and communities has always been and always will be a VFW priority.
-Veterans of Foreign Wars (VFW) Post 8235 is announcing contests for two student scholarships and one teacher award.
+Veterans of Foreign Wars (VFW) Post 8235 participates in the Voice of Democracy and Patriot's Pen National Youth Scholarship Programs.

 Without our nation’s veterans, America wouldn’t be the great nation it is today.
 Our youth deserve to learn about our rich history, traditions and the role of our veterans in creating and shaping America.The VFW Teacher of the Year award contest recognizes three exceptional teachers for their outstanding commitment to teaching Americanism and patriotism to their students.
 Each year, a classroom elementary, junior high and high school teacher whose curriculum focuses on citizenship education topics—for at least half of the school day in a classroom environment—can be nominated for the Smart/Maher VFW National Citizenship Education Teacher Award.

 Nearly ten centuries ago the Maltese Cross was made the symbol of fighting men who were united by a solemn pledge of comradeship to fight for freedom and to aid the sick and the needy.
 Those ancient obligations are still symbolized by the Cross of Malta today, for the more than two million former servicemen and women who are the Veterans of Foreign Wars.
 The Cross of Malta is the symbol of their battles in time of war and of their campaign to defend the God given rights of human beings in time of peace.
 The Cross of Malta symbolizes the compassion, or sympathy, of those men and women for the needy.